 The FDA acknowledged a shortage of IVIg in 2019 as a result of growing IVIg demand and then the shortage worsened during the pandemic as plasma collections fell off.
 Every other country uses even less IVIg per capita than the United States because of product shortage, high costs, and avoidance of blood products.
 There is a clear need for a recombinant equivalent of IVIg

-Researchers have increasingly realized that the active fraction of IVIg in the treatment of autoimmune diseases is the aggregates found in low abundance in IVIg and specifically in the Fc portion of aggregates in IVIg*.
-One implication of this finding is that the vast majority of IVIg protein infused is not active in the treatment of autoimmune diseases.
+Researchers have increasingly realized that the active fraction of IVIg in the treatment of autoimmune diseases is the multimeric Fc found in low abundance in IVIg*.
+One implication of this finding is that the vast majority of IVIg protein infused may not be active in the treatment of autoimmune diseases.

-Patients want a medicine that has a safer and more convenient administration profile compared to that of IVIg.
+Patients want a medicine that has IVIg efficacy with a safer and more convenient administration profile compared to that of IVIg.
 Because GL-2045 is designed to mimic only the active fraction of IVIg, it is expected to require significantly less drug than IVIg in the treatment of autoimmune diseases.
-Its increased potency may enable infusion of smaller volumes over shorter infusion periods or subcutaneous injections, thereby potentially improving ease of administration and quality of life for these patients.
-Our goal is to demonstrate that GL-2045 meets or exceeds the efficacy of the pooled human blood product IVIg in treating autoimmune diseases, beginning with CIDP, with greater patient convenience and without exposure to blood products.
+Its increased potency may enable infusion of smaller volumes by subcutaneous injections, thereby potentially improving ease of administration and quality of life for these patients.
+Our goal is to demonstrate that GL-2045 meets or exceeds the efficacy of the pooled human blood product IVIg in treating autoimmune diseases with greater patient convenience and without exposure to blood products.

-IVIg is also approved for treating immunodeficiency disorders, acting primarily through the Fab portion of IgG1.
-GL-2045 does not contain an Fab and was not designed to treat these patients.
-Since GL-2045 is a recombinant product, it can be produced in limitless quantities.
-If successfully commercialized, GL-2045 might allow more of the IVIg products, currently used to treat both immunodeficiency disorders and autoimmune indications, to be available for individuals living with immunodeficiency disorders, thereby helping to address a chronic worldwide IVIg supply shortage.
+If successfully commercialized, GL-2045 will allow more of the IVIg products, currently used to treat both immunodeficiency disorders and autoimmune indications, to be available for individuals living with immunodeficiency disorders, thereby helping to address a chronic worldwide IVIg supply shortage.

 * Augener, 1985; Bussel, 1991; Debré, 1993; Teeling, 2001; Kroez, 2003; Bazin, 2004; Siragam, 2005; Clynes, 2005; Bazin, 2006; Siragam, 2006